-The idea of social procurement has not been popularized in Hong Kong yet.
+The idea of responsible procurement has not been popularized in Hong Kong yet.
 Usually, only large enterprises have such relevant procurement policies.
-In order to improve the public’s understanding of social procurement, we have published “Responsible Procurement News” quarterly to provide tips and primary direction on social procurement.
-The news can help enterprises to put social procurement into practice.
+In order to improve the public's understanding of responsible procurement, we have published “Responsible Procurement News” quarterly to provide tips and primary direction on responsible procurement.
+The news can help enterprises to put responsible procurement into practice.

-- How does social procurement help with fulfilling social responsibility?
+- How does responsible procurement help with fulfilling social responsibility?

 - What kind of goods or services can enterprises obtain from social enterprises?